robotframework/robotframework/doc/userguide/src/ExecutingTestCases/PostProcessing.rst

 (log and report generation can be disabled with  `--log NONE --report NONE`) and generating logs and reports later.
 Tests can, for example, be executed on different environments, output files collected to a central place, and reports and logs created there.
-This approach can also work very well if generating reports and logs takes a lot of time when running tests on Jython.
-Disabling log and report generation and generating them later with Rebot can save a lot of time and use less memory.

 Combining outputs
 -----------------